-It isn't easy to get approved on Upwork, as the number of freelancers with similar skills and offering the same services is increasing.
+It isn't easy to get approved on Upwork, as there are tens of thousands of freelancers with similar skills offering the same services, and that number is increasing.
 However, if you offer unique services, have relevant experience, or specific training and education, you are more likely to be approved by Upwork.

 What happens after you submit a proposal on Upwork?

-After you submit a proposal, the client who has posted the job offer will read it.
+After you submit an Upwork proposal, the client who has posted the job offer will read it.
 If they like what they read, they might contact you to discuss their requirements.
-Since each job receives many bids and proposals, a client might take a few hours to respond.
+Since each job receives many bids, a client might take a few hours to respond.

 How many proposals can you send on Upwork in a day?